-Action for next year: Integrate new RO, Dr Stephen Webb, into the role.
+Action from last year: Integrate new RO, Dr Stephen Webb, into the role.
+Comments: Completed Action for next year: N/A

 2. The designated body provides sufficient funds, capacity and other resources for the responsible officer to carry out the responsibilities of the role.